 72°C for 5 minutes

-Hold at 4°C
+Hold at 4°C.

-Product from four to eight tubes of the same PCR reaction was collected and purified using AMPure XP as described above.
-Finally, 27 µl TE buffer was added to the beads and 25 µl supernatant was transferred as purified DNA for sequencing.
+The product from four-to-eight tubes of the same PCR reaction was collected and purified using AMPure XP as described above.
+Finally, 27 µl TE buffer was added to the beads, and 25 µl supernatant was transferred as purified DNA for sequencing.